NinjaBearStudioTech/Documentation/Writerside/topics/input/architecture/handlers/ipt_input_handlers.md

 ## Input Handler Design

 Input Handlers extend from `NinjaInputHandler`, which grants them the following **default properties**.
+You can also extend any other handler provided by the framework, to modify its default behavior.

 | Property        | Description                                                      |
 |-----------------|------------------------------------------------------------------|